holoviz/hvplot/doc/ref/plotting_options/index.md

 ## [Geographic Options](./geographic)

-Options for geographic plots, including map projections, tile overlays, and geographic features like coastlines and borders:
+Options for geographic plots, including map projections, tile overlays, and geographic features like coastlines and borders (most of these options require [GeoViews](https://geoviews.org) to be installed):

 ```{eval-rst}
 .. plotting-options-table:: Geographic Options